abhihjoshi/cos551-final-project/README.md

 git clone --recurse-submodules git@github.com:abhihjoshi/cos551-final-project.git
 ```

+**Note**: The genomics_benchmark submodule provides .tsv data corresponding to the start and env positions of sequences.
+For replication and benchmarking purposes, we include this repo as a submodule to get access to the data provided.

 ## Gerating data

 Before generating data, please ensure you have the genomics_benchmarks submodule present in you directory.